vporton/coding_challenge/README.md

 reason GitHub does not allow private forks of public repositories.
 I noticed other users made public forks too, so I am not the only "insider".

+In the case if a repository is missing, we return it in the list of missing repositories (check if it is empty to ensure not errors) and ignore this repo in the statistics.

+If GitHub or BitBucket does not respond OK at least once, we return an error response, because otherwise the statistics would be wrong.